rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 Why did we settle on using empirical method in programming?
 IMO, there are 2 reasons: nondeterminism and code complexity.
 FP is definitely about controlling the first, it also can improve [the second](TODO).

-Let's focus on 2 cornerstones of scientific experiments: reproducibility and big sample sizes, and restrict out observations to automated testing.
+Let's focus on 2 cornerstones of scientific experiments: reproducibility and properly randomized and sufficiently large samples and restrict out observations to automated testing.
 FP-ers will immediately notice two related concepts: _referential transparency_ and _property testing_ (e.g. QuickCheck).
 Haskell is sometimes called _the best imperative PL_[^best_imperative].
 I propose that _FP is the best empirical programming method_.
 Yeah, could I be a little biased, just a little.

 [^best_imperative]: "Haskell is the world’s finest imperative programming language" famous quote, probably originated in this paper [Simon Peyton Jones on Tackling the Awkward Squad](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/mark.pdf?from=https%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fum%2Fpeople%2Fsimonpj%2Fpapers%2Fmarktoberdorf%2Fmark.pdf)

-FP is considered very theoretical for a least 2 reasons, one is that FP actually considers formalism to be important (E.g. operational semantics, lambda calculus as intermediate language...), second is in how it is being presented[^practical] (theorists found their niche in FP).
-FP is a very much an outlier[^reynolds].
+FP is considered very theoretical for a least 2 reasons: one is that FP considers formalism to be important (E.g. operational semantics, lambda calculus as intermediate language, etc), second is in how it is being presented[^practical] (theorists found their niche in FP and are running with it).

 [^practical]: TODO link

-[^reynolds]: link to paper if I can find it.

 CS and programming are often associated with mathematics and logic but I argue that programming is more empirical than deductive by design.
-I was surprised when I realized this.
+FP is a very much an outlier[^reynolds].

+[^reynolds]: I just love the beginning story in [Types, Abstraction and Parametric Polymorphism (John C. Reynolds)](https://people.mpi-sws.org/~dreyer/tor/papers/reynolds.pdf) paper.

 ## Pragmatists and theorists